Guide

 Estimating correlations between effects

-As part of Young et al. 2022, we estimated the genome-wide correlations between direct and population effects and between direct effects and average non-transmitted coefficients (NTCs).
-The correlation between direct effects and population effects is a measure of how different direct effects and effects estimated by standard GWAS (population effects) are.
+As part of Tan et al. 2024, we estimated the genome-wide correlations between direct genetic effects and population effects and between direct genetic effects and average non-transmitted coefficients (NTCs).
+The correlation between direct genetic effects and population effects is a measure of how different direct genetic effects and effects estimated by standard GWAS (population effects) are.

 We provide a script, correlate.py, that estimates these correlations.
 It takes as input the summary statistics files output by gwas.py and LD-scores for the SNPs (as output by ibd.py or by LDSC).
 It applies a method-of-moments based estimator that accouts for the known sampling variance-covariance of the effect estimates, and for the correlations between effect estimates of nearby SNPs due to LD.